willywilly01/willywilly01/README.md

-- 👋 Hi, I’m William Dogbey
+- 👋 Hi, I’m William Dogbey;
-- 👀 I’m interested in Cloud Computing
+- 👀 Cloud Computing && Security && Software Engineering;
+- 42 Quebec student;
-- 🌱 I’m currently learning the C programming language
+- 🌱 I’m currently learning the C programming language;
-- 💞️ I’m looking to collaborate on anything related to TEC
+- 💞️ I’m looking to collaborate on anything related to TEC;
-- 📫 How to reach me +228 92 46 92 29 or williamapepe@gmail.com
+- 📫 Reach me here: williamapepe@gmail.com;

 <!---
 willywilly01/willywilly01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.